 Sprinkle 1/2 teaspoon garam masala on top of the chicken.

 Drain rice, and add it on top of the chicken sauce in the pot, covering it completely.

 Equally, pour the reserved greased on top of the rice.
-This will flavor the rice on top and give that nice moist flavor.
+This will flavour the rice on top and give that nice moist flavour.
 Not too dry!
 Do not disturb it by mixing and combining at this point.
 Turn the heat on low temperature and cook/steam for 8-10 minutes, or until the rice is completely fluffy and done.

 I think mushrooms could really compliment this dish very well.

 If you do not like cilantro, you can use flat-leaf parsley.
 Also, you may use toasted, sliced almonds or any nuts that you prefer.
 It is for extra crunch.

 Instead of water, you can add chicken stock.

 The addition of Turmeric powder to make my rice yellow was a wonderful compliment.
 Turmeric is Power food, and I recommend it.
 We enjoyed it very much, plus it gives a wonderful warm taste.